asaramet/ansible/servers/netbox/README.md

 To address this, we use **`pyenv`** to manage Python versions.
 This allows us to:

 1. Install **Python 3.11** within a controlled environment.

+    ```bash
+    pyenv install -h
+    pyenv install -l # List all available versions to install
+    pyenv install 3.11.2

+    pyenv versions # Lists all versions available on the system
+    ```

 2. Set it as the default version for a specific directory where **Ansible update tasks** will run.

 ### Useful `pyenv` Commands